 BIRDLINK has proved its concept at public installations and is ready to expand.
 The goal of the BIRDLINK Network is to link green spaces across a region to create wildlife corridors.
 Multiple simultaneous installations, including smaller and larger scaled designs, fit various spaces, audiences, and budgets.

 Rendering of plan for multiple installations at the State of Georgia Botanical Gardens

 BIRDLINK is a vertical manifestation of a meadow.
 Streams of plants run from the boundaries of a meadow into the sculpture which appears to coalesce out of the ground plants; Like the meadow were feeding the growth of the sculpture.

 - Botanical Gardens

-BIRDLINK can impact a site's Circulation as it encourages people to meander the landscape observing birds and insects.
-BIRDLINK's “windows” frame available views, and act like 18th century garden follies which were built to delight the eye and spark conversation.
+BIRDLINK can impact a site's circulation as it encourages people to meander the landscape observing birds and insects.
+BIRDLINK's “windows” frame views, and act like follies which were built to delight the eye and spark conversation.